alexsapps/K-of-N-XOR-Secret-Sharing/docs/distribution-msg-templates.md

 back.
 If I make up some excuse why I can't video call, then I'd trust you to refuse to give me anything, as it might not be me asking at all.
 Also, it's highly unlikely, but if authorities demanded this piece of information, I'd need you to insist on speaking with a lawyer first.

+For optional details on this process, check out https://github.com/alexsapps/K-of-N-XOR-Secret-Sharing/

 Please let me know if you'd be willing to help.
 Then, once I confirm everyone, I'll send out the secret shares.